Children among five dead after car ploughs into Victoria beer garden

 - The white BMW mounted the kerb and struck patrons.

-- Investigation underway as police wait to speak to the 66-year-old driver.
+- An investigation is underway as police wait to speak to the 66-year-old driver.

 - Seven people were injured with four airlifted to hospital.

-Superintendent John Fitzpatrick said police were waiting to speak to the driver, who had non-life-threatening injuries, and were still trying to determine what happened.
+Police are waiting to speak to the 66-year-old driver, who suffered non-life-threatening injuries.
+Patten said he was breath tested at the scene and did not show any alcohol in his system.

-A boy was flown to hospital with critical injuries while a man, a woman and a boy had non-life-threatening injuries.
+Cleaners are seen at the scene of a car crash in Daylesford, Victoria, on Monday.
+Source: AAP / James Ross

-Victoria Ambulance regional director Trever Weston said initial emergency crews were confronted with a chaotic scene.
+Crash reconstruction specialists are trying to piece together what happened.
+Victoria Ambulance regional director Trevor Weston said emergency crews were confronted with a chaotic scene.

-He commended the efforts of bystanders, who came to the aid of the injured until ambulance paramedics arrived.
+He commended the efforts of people who came to the aid of the injured until ambulance paramedics arrived.

-"(Injuries were) quite traumatic for a number of those patients, particularly the four that were airlifted to hospital," he told reporters on Monday morning.
+Police are still trying to piece together what caused the fatal crash in Daylesford. "(Injuries were) quite traumatic for a number of those patients, particularly the four that were airlifted to hospital," he told reporters on Monday.

-He said Daylesford was a close-knit community and some of the initial crews were from the area.
+Daylesford was a close-knit community and some of the initial crews were from the area, he said.

 "You never want to respond to any incident like this but certainly not in your home town," Weston said.